PlagueHO/CosmosDB/docs/Get-CosmosDbTriggerResourcePath.md

 ## PARAMETERS

 ### -Database
-This is the database containing the permission.
+This is the database containing the trigger.

 ```yaml
 Type: String